Skip to main content

 Folate contributes to the reduction of tiredness and fatigue.

-Folate has a role in the process of cell division.
+Folate has a function in cell division.

-More about folate / folic acid
+More about Folate / Folic acid

 Glucomannan contributes to the maintenance of normal blood cholesterol levels.

-More about glucomannan
+More about Glucomannan (Konjak Mannan)

 Guar gum